Article (publishing): Electronic

 Electronic articles can be found in online-only journals (par excellence), but in the 21st century they have also become common as online versions of articles that also appear in printed journals.
-The practice of publishing of an electronic version of an article before it later appears in print is sometimes called epub ahead of print, particularly in PubMed, or simply ahead of print (AOP) or advanced online publication in the context of CrossRef.
+The practice of publishing of an electronic version of an article before it later appears in print is sometimes called epub ahead of print (particularly in PubMed), ahead of print (AOP), article in press or article-in-press (AIP), or advanced online publication (AOP) (for example, in the context of CrossRef).

+The version of record (VoR) represents the definitive form of the article.
+Electronic VoRs remain largely stable, although a few types of changes may be made: most importantly, errors in the VoR, whose corrections are announced by errata or corrigenda, are often corrected within an electronic VoR itself, so that readers of the VoR will not be unnecessarily confused or misled, and the VoR then makes reference to the erratum or corrigendum for clarity's sake.
+The other class of changes is that if an author in the byline has had a legal name change since the VoR was published, the byline of the electronic VoR may be updated to show their current name, depending on each publisher's stated policy.

-The term can also be used for the electronic versions of less formal publications, such as online archives, working paper archives from universities, government agencies, private and public think tanks and institutes and private websites.
+The term electronic articles can also be used for the electronic versions of less formal publications, such as online archives, working paper archives from universities, government agencies, private and public think tanks and institutes and private websites.
 In many academic areas, specialized bibliographic databases are available to find their online content.

-Most commercial sites are subscription-based, or allow pay-per-view access.
-Many universities subscribe to electronic journals to provide access to their students and faculty, and it is generally also possible for individuals to subscribe.
+Most commercial sites are subscription-based or sell pay-per-view access.
+Many universities subscribe to electronic journals to provide access to their students and faculty, sometimes other people.
 An increasing number of journals are now available with open access, requiring no subscription.
 Most working paper archives and articles on personal homepages are free, as are collections in institutional repositories and subject repositories.

 The most common formats of transmission are HTML, PDF and, in specialized fields like mathematics and physics, TeX and PostScript.